vuepress-theme-hope/vuepress-theme-hope-v1/docs/md-enhance/src/guide/demo/readme.md

 ### Not supported language demo

-::: demo A demo using language not supoprted by browsers
+::: normal-demo A demo using language not supoprted by browsers

 ```md
 # Title